Project Portfolio Management: Its Features and Business Advantages

 - Use different PPM software in order to simplify many complicated work processes: it is better to try tools with roadmaps, backlogs and other helpful functions that make project management (including project portfolio management, too) more smooth and consistent.

 - Avoid a strict hierarchy and micromanaging in your company.
-All these occurrences are considered to be things of the past, and it is strongly recommended not to practice them in the company that wants to be viable.
+All these occurrences are considered to be things of the past, and it is strongly recommended not to practice them in a company that wants to be viable.

 - Let your work team act like they like to do: it becomes easier with the help of comfortable work planning, flexible schedule and the freedom in using different approaches to work.
-If you want to reach the effective project portfolios, you should allow your employees to be an effective team.
+If you want to reach effective project portfolios, you should allow your employees to be an effective team.